 In 2008, SCANA Corporation applied to construct two nuclear reactors in Fairfield County, South Carolina.
 This year, it was announced that the entire project was a failure and could not be completed.
-The situation has been surrounded by scandal after recent reports uncovered that SCANA applied with a nonspecialized construction timetable that feasibly could not match the needs for the project.
+The situation has been surrounded by scandal after recent reports uncovered that SCANA applied with a nonspecialized construction timetable that feasibly could not match the project’s needs.
 Furthermore, another audit report has found that a third-party engineering firm knew the project was destined to fail more than a year before the official decision to scrap it was announced.

 The failure of the SCANA nuclear reactor project in Fairfield County will have significant lasting impacts on most of South Carolina for the foreseeable future.
-Billions of ratepayers’ dollars have been wasted totally wasted, and lives have been destroyed due to financial devastation.
-As the story continues to unfold, it seems to prove to be one of the world investment disasters in the state, if not the country.
+Billions of ratepayers’ dollars have been wasted, and lives have been destroyed due to financial devastation.
+As the story continues to unfold, it seems to be one of the worst investment disasters in the state, if not the country.

 Shareholder Litigation Attorneys in the Carolinas

 Are you a SCANA shareholder who is feeling scammed out of vast sums of money due to SCANA’s methods?